-What's on offer?Apprenticeships are a great way for us to turn today’s talented young people into the experts we need tomorrow.
-Whether you’re interested in Engineering, Business Administration or Finance, we have opportunities for you.
+What's on offer?Apprenticeships are a great way for us to turn today’s talented young people like you into the experts we need tomorrow.
+Whether you’re interested in Engineering, Business Administration or Finance, we have opportunities here and now for you.
 We have more than 500 apprentices at Siemens in total and, with over 15,000 people working in the UK, you’ll play an important part in everyday life here.
 It’s why nearly all of our apprentices go on to secure permanent roles once they finish.
 As an apprentice, your role will be as diverse as the things we make.
 In the UK alone, we manufacture products such as industrial gas turbines, traffic lights and train radios, help produce cleaner energy through wind turbines and keep rail networks running smoothly with more efficient trains.

 Every day at Siemens is different.
 As part of my apprenticeship I complete rotational placements throughout the business, this allows me to experience each department and what they do.
 Each department provides me with different activities to complete.
 It’s great because every day I have a task to do that allows me to use the knowledge that I have learnt in the classroom.Aamir Adam, Electrical & Electronic Engineering Apprentice, Manchester